jianpingliao1991/steedos.org/docs/api/graphql_add.md

 }
 ```

-When somebody insert data via the GraphQL API on Steedos, they can insert data of the object only they have permission to insert data, see [About data permissions](/docs/api/graphql#about-data-permissions) for more information.
+When somebody insert data via the GraphQL API on Steedos, they can insert record of the object only they have permission to insert, see [About data permissions](/docs/api/graphql#about-data-permissions) for more information.